Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Decomposition numbers of cyclotomic Hecke algebras

 Thus far in the paper, we have truncated to consider paths which terminate at a point $\la\in \mathscr{P}_{\underline{h}}(n,\sigma)\subseteq \mathscr{P}_{\underline{h}}(n )$.
 This is, in general, a proper co-saturated subset of the principal linkage class of multipartitions for a given $n\in \ZZ_{\geq0}$.

-\begin{thm}[{\cite[Corollary 2.17]{cell4us}}] For each $\la$, we fix $\SSTP_\la\in \Std (\la)$ a choice of reduced path.
+\begin{thm}[{\cite[Corollary 2.14]{cell4us}}] For each $\la$, we fix $\SSTP_\la\in \Std (\la)$ a choice of reduced path.
 The algebra $\mathcal{H}^\sigma_n /\mathcal{H}^\sigma_n {\sf y}_{\aatchpair}\mathcal{H}^\sigma_n $ is quasi-hereditary with graded cellular basis with respect to the reverse cylindric order on ${\mathscr P} _{\underline{h}}(n)$ (see \cite[Definition 1.3]{cell4us}, but for the subset $\mathscr{P} _{\underline{h}} (n,\sigma) \subseteq \mathscr{P}_{\underline{h}} (n )$ is a refinement of the opposite of the Bruhat ordering on their alcoves) and the anti-involution, $\ast$, given by flipping a diagram through the horizontal axis. \end{thm}

+\begin{rmk} In {\cite[Corollary 2.14]{cell4us}} it is not explicitly stated that the algebra is quasi-hereditary.
+However, this is immediate from the fact that each layer in the cell-filtration has an idempotent $e_{\SSTP_\la}$ for $\la \in {\mathscr P} _{\underline{h}}(n)$ (and standard facts about cellular algebras). \end{rmk}

-In the case of the Hecke algebra of the symmetric group, this basis is equivalent (via uni-triangular change of basis with respect to the dominance ordering) to the cellular basis of Hu--Mathas \cite{hm10}.
+\begin{rmk} In the case of the Hecke algebra of the symmetric group, the basis of {\cite[Corollary 2.14]{cell4us}} is equivalent (via uni-triangular change of basis with respect to the dominance ordering) to the cellular basis of Hu--Mathas \cite{hm10}. \end{rmk}

 \begin{eg} Let $\la =(3^n,1^{15})$ with $n\geq 0$.
 The first $n=0,1,2,3,4,5$ partitions in this sequence are $ (1^{15})$, $ (3,1^{15})$, $ (3^2,1^{15})$, $ (3^3,1^{15})$, $ (3^4,1^{15})$ and $ (3^5,1^{15})$, all of which label simple modules which belong to the principal blocks of their corresponding group algebras.
 In fact, they all label the same point, in the alcove $ s_{\varepsilon_3-\varepsilon_1}s_{\varepsilon_1-\varepsilon_2} s_{\varepsilon_2-\varepsilon_3}s_{\varepsilon_3-\varepsilon_1} s_{\varepsilon_1-\varepsilon_2}s_{\varepsilon_2-\varepsilon_3}A_0$, in the projection onto 2-dimensional space in \cref{diag2}.
 However, $\Std_{n,\sigma}(\la)=\emptyset$ for the first five of these partitions.
 For $\la =(3^n,1^{15})$ with $n\geq 5$ we have that $\Std_{n,\sigma}(\la )\neq \emptyset$.
 Thus, one might be forgiven in thinking that our Theorem A only allows us to see $\la $ for $n\geq 5$.
 This is, in fact, not the case as we shall soon see. \end{eg}